Composition & Collaboration

 BREMF2012_EVENT06_AUTUMN_LATES_280With members James Toll, Peggy Nolan and Sam Kennedy, the quartet principally explored the works of Boccherini.
 They were finalists in the York Early Music International Young Artists Competition in 2011 which was broadcast live on BBC Radio 3 and were participants in the Brighton Early Music Young Ensembles scheme.
 With the generous loan of four suitable instruments from the Becket Collection, they recorded four quartets/quartettini by Boccherini produced by former member of the London Haydn Quartet, violist James Boyd.

 Naomi also plays with artists outside the world of classical music including with Sting, James, Bring me the Horizon, The Architects, Blossoms, Charlotte Church, Michael Bublé, The Travelling Band and Tim Booth.
 She has played for Parallax Orchestra, Secret Cinema, at Abbey Road Studios, the O2 and MEN Arenas and at lots of UK festivals including Glastonbury, Latitude and Wilderness.
-With fellow string players Zosia Jagodzinska, Sophie Cameron and Alison De Souza will be on the London-based electropop duo from London, Kaleida’s forthcoming album.
+With fellow string players Zosia Jagodzinska, Sophie Cameron and Alison De Souza will be on the London-based electropop duo from London, Kaleida’s recent album.

 New Century Baroque